nekwots/whois/README.md

 - Experimentation and Adaptation: willingness to experiment and adapt.
 Life hacking is all about trying different strategies and fine-tuning them based on what works best for you.
 This approach cultivates a mindset of continuous improvement and encourages you to learn from both successes and failures.
 - Prioritization of Tasks: Effective life hacking hinges on the ability to prioritize tasks.
 Identifying what’s most important allows you to allocate your time and energy efficiently.
 By focusing on high-impact tasks, you can maximize your productivity and achieve your goals faster.

-Core Vaules: Integrity / Respect / Teamwork / Commitment / Mentoring / Humility / Kindness
+Core Values: Integrity / Respect / Teamwork / Commitment / Mentoring / Humility / Kindness

 #
 # Work